Melbourne · pool surrounds

 What affects pool paving cost?

-Pool paving cost in Melbourne is driven by area, geometry and everything hidden below the finished stone.
+Pool paving cost in Melbourne follows area, shape and what sits under the stone.
 Compare written scopes, not headline rates.

 • Pool size and surround area Larger decks increase supply volumes; tight perimeters multiply cuts and slow the lay.